keptn/lifecycle-toolkit/docs/content/en/docs/implementing/evaluatemetrics.md

 `KeptnMetrics` can be retrieved using the `kubectl` command and the [KeptnMetric](../yaml-crd-ref/metric.md)
 API.
-This sections shows how to do that.
+This section shows how to do that.

 Metrics can also be displayed on a Grafana or other dashboard or they can be exposed as OpenTelemetry metrics; see